quantumvoid0/sysinfo/README.md

-# 👨‍💻 Better Fetch
+# 👨‍💻 Sysinfo
-**Better Fetch; because your system deserves the spotlight.
+**Sysinfo; because your system deserves the spotlight.
 Specs, stats & performance at a glance**

 ---